 Cleaning an oven is one of those dreaded household tasks that most people avoid.
 Or at least I hope that most people avoid it and that I’m not the only shirker.
 Cleaning the oven tops my list of “I-would-rather-be-bitten-by-fleas-but-I’d-better-do-it-anyway” jobs.

 Baking can certainly lead to a dirty oven.
 Pizza night often means spilled mozzarella cheese in the bottom of the oven.
 Since we replaced our oven last year, I’m diligent about keeping it clean.
 Oven care is so very necessary.
 These appliances do not come cheap.
 Regular maintenance can mean the difference between a long oven life and a short one.

 Not only does regular cleaning mean longer oven life but there are also safety concerns associated with dirty ovens.
 These safety concerns include risk of fire, smoke inhalation, reduced efficiency, undercooked foods, and altered flavors in baked goods.

 Fire & Smoke Inhalation:

 Let’s address the first major concern- the risk of fire.
-Food and grease that have dripped and been burnt onto the inside of the oven and its window will continue to burn whenever it is used.
+Food and grease that has dripped and been burnt onto the inside of the oven and its window will continue to burn whenever it is used.
 The first clue that you have this buildup can be seen in any smoke that leaves the oven when you open the door.
-There shouldn’t be smoke coming from your oven. 😉 Not only is this buildup a fire hazard, those smoke particles can be detrimental to your health.
+There shouldn’t be smoke coming from your oven. 😉 Not only is this buildup a fire hazard, but those smoke particles can also be detrimental to your health.
 Breathing in that smoke can be dangerous.

 Reduced Efficiency, Undercooked Foods, Altered Flavors: